peterkaczorowski/kicad-mac-builder/README.md

 Setting up a KiCad Build Environment
 ====================================

-You can use kicad-mac-builder to setup a KiCad build environment on macOS.
-The `setup-kicad-dependencies` target will build all of the KiCad dependencies, and then print the CMake arguments it would use against KiCad's CMake configuration.
+You can use kicad-mac-builder to set up a KiCad build environment on macOS.
+The `setup-kicad-dependencies` target will build all the KiCad dependencies, and then print the CMake arguments it would use against KiCad's CMake configuration.

 Run `./build.py --arch=arm64 --target setup-kicad-dependencies`.
 At the end, you'll see some output that starts with `CMake arguments for KiCad:`.
 Save that.